Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 and plotly packages as well as with spreadsheet processing.

-- Logs temperature measurements with its own timer, or, alternatively, records a single data frame when called by the Linux cron deamon.
-This example crontab line invokes a data frame recording every 15 minutes:
+- Logs temperature measurements with its own timer, or, preferrably, records a single data frame when called by the Linux cron deamon.

-- Appends a log file with a single data frame when called by the Linux cron deamon.
 This example crontab line invokes a data frame recording every 15 minutes: